 National Park Service - Summer Employment

 Careers with the Park Service are among the most coveted jobs in the federal government, and turnover is very low.
-But there are several hundred sites across the United States and its territories to choose from, and those sites hire nearly 10,000 temporary and seasonal NPS employees for employment between roughly mid-May and the end of September.
+But there are several hundred sites across the United States and its territories to choose from, and those sites hire several thousand temporary and seasonal NPS employees for employment between roughly mid-May and the end of September.
 That means that even if a permanent career with the Park Service is out of reach, you can at least get a taste for the work.

 Did you Know?
 The Top 5 most endangered sites are Bear Butte in South Dakota, Belmead-on-the-James in Virginia, China Alley in California, Fort Gains in Alabama, and Greater Chaco Landscape in New Mexico.